Paracetamol Reneval, tablets 500 mg 10 pcs

 often: hypokalemia, hyperglycemia;

-incidence unknown: increased creatinine (mostly secondary to hepatorenal syndrome).
+frequency unknown: increase in creatinine (mostly secondary to hepatorenal syndrome).

-In case of any of the above side effects, stop taking paracetamol and consult a physician immediately.
+If any of these side effects occur, stop taking paracetamol and consult your doctor immediately.

 Overdose